znsio/specmatic-documentation/faqs.md

 ### How much code do I have to write to get Qontract running?

 Zero, if you are adopting the [command_line](/documentation/command_line.html) approach.
-If you would like richer IDE support you have to write a few lines of code to get it going.
+If you need IDE support, you have to write a few lines of code to get it going.